bmish/eslint-doc-generator/README.md

 }
 ```

-Add the rule list marker comments in your `README.md` rules section:
+Delete any old rules list from your `README.md`.
+A new one will be automatically added to your `## Rules` section (along with the following marker comments if they don't already exist):

 ```md
 <!-- begin rules list -->
 <!-- end rules list -->
 ```

+Delete any old recommended/fixable/etc notices from your rule docs.
 A new title and notices will be automatically added to the top of each rule doc (along with a marker comment if it doesn't exist yet).
-You may need to manually remove old notices.

 ## Usage

+Run the script from `package.json`:

 ```sh
 npm run update:eslint-docs